tekknolagi/tekknolagi.github.com/_posts/2025-02-28-lattice-bitset.md

 ## Acknowledgements

-Thanks to Cliff Click and Kai Williams for feedback on this post.
+Thanks to CF Bolz-Tereick, Cliff Click, and Kai Williams for feedback on this post.